 How to Audit Your Online Presence

 When people search for you online, what will they find?
 Does your online presence flatter your professional identity?
-Maybe, during a search someone stumbles upon your social media account or your website.
-They might see pictures posted online by friends or read comments you left on local news videos or other sites you frequent.
+Maybe, during a search a potential customer stumbles upon your social media account or your website.
+They might see pictures posted online by friends or read comments you left on local news videos or other sites you frequent such as Twitter.
 You may have gotten mentioned in a testimonial about your work, or worse — a complaint.
 And, depending on how you spend your time online, there’s a lot more they can learn about you.

 Are you sure that your online presence is what you want prospective customers or colleagues to see?
-If not, it’s time to audit your digital footprint and make any updates necessary to show yourself in the best possible light.
+If not, it’s time for an online presence audit of your digital footprint and make any updates necessary to show yourself in the best possible light.

 Why it’s important to audit your online presence

 We all want to be liked, but when you’re a professional with a career that depends on having a good reputation, it’s even more important to make sure you’re presenting yourself well to people who could potentially be future customers.
-Negative reviews, personal rants, and more can ruin a positive reputation and make your leads turn elsewhere with their business.
+Negative reviews, personal rants, any content you’ve created, and more can ruin a positive reputation and make your leads turn elsewhere with their business.
+Think of this analysis as another part of your reputation management and digital marketing strategy.

-By not making a regular effort to check in on how you show up online you won’t know how you appear.
+By not making a regular effort to check in on how your web presence shows up online you won’t know how you appear.
 And, by not knowing what shows up online, you can’t do anything to fix it!

 Start with the basics — a search engine